 - Reviewed Curling Canada’s Rules of Curling for General Play

 - Reviewed the Event kit for the relevant Slam they are competing in

 - Signed and submitted a Participation Agreement Waiver

-The Junior Slam Series take the health and safety of the participants in our events as our number one priority.
+The Junior Slam Series takes the health and safety of the participants in our events as our number one priority.
 As part of this policy, all Junior Slam Series events follow the world standard concussion protocol and return to play policy.
-These rules have been detailed by Curling Canada here.
+In addition, new Ontario legislation, entitled “Rowan’s Law” requires that all athletes, guardians and coaches review the concussion awareness training at least once per year.
+Links to the training materials can be found in the Rowan’s Law section on this page.
+As part of complying with Rowan’s Law a second page has been added to our season waiver that must be signed by ALL guardians, athletes and coaches prior to participating in any of our events.

-Any athlete who, at one of our events, is involved in or is witnesses to an incident as described in this protocol is required to immediately report the incident to the event convenor.
+Any athlete who, at any of our events, is involved in or is a witness to an incident as described in this protocol is required to immediately report the incident to the event convenor.
 That convenor will assess the risk of concussion, and, if necessary recommend additional assessment.
 They will also file an incident report.

 Any athlete who is involved in an incident, prior to a Junior Slam series event, where a concussion is diagnosed, will be required to provide a doctors note that certifies that they have followed the 5-step process outlined in the protocol and have proof that they have received medical clearance to return to play.

 The Junior Slam Series convenor has the ability to file an incident report at any of our events.